Walt Disney's Hidden Footsteps: Exploring Atwater Village, Los Feliz, Silver Lake and Griffith Park.

 Griffith Park: Where Disneyland Was Born

-Griffith Park Carousel - the original inspiration for Disneyland.
+Griffith Park Carousel / Merry Go Round — the inspiration for Disneyland

 Both our G’day LA and Wild Backside Tours take you through Griffith Park, allowing you to visit the carousel that inspired Disney’s grand vision.
 As you ride through the park, you’ll learn more about its connection to Disney and how it played a pivotal role in shaping his dreams.